 After plugging the DAC by the USB cable and turning it on, within 3 seconds the device should show up on the MAC.

-Note: the device will NOT be described as Lampizator DAC but as Amanero Combo module.
+Note: the device will be described as Lampizator DAC.

 To verify what is going on, please go to the "apple sign" in top left corner of the screen and choose PREFERENCES and then the loudspeaker icon - SOUND.